Cycle 2 graphic design

-The graphic design option of the isdaT offers teaching which emphasises experimental and critical attitudes, combining paper, screen, typography and public spaces through the more general notion of contextual design.
-This approach combines the need to consider the contemporary social context with questions about the scope of graphic design and its flexibility.
+The graphic design department at isdaT offers a curriculum that emphasizes experimental and critical attitudes, combining paper, screen, typography and public space through the more general notion of contextual design.
+This concept crosses the need to take account of the contemporary social and environmental context, and questions the field of application of graphic design and its margins.

-During the second cycle, in order to acquire technical, methodological and conceptual autonomy, students are encouraged to develop and deepen their thinking and production by putting the achievements of the first cycle into perspective through a forward-looking approach towards graphic design.
+During the second cycle, with a view to acquiring technical, methodological and conceptual autonomy, students are encouraged to develop and deepen their thinking and production by putting what they have learned in the first cycle into perspective, through a forward-looking approach to graphic design.

-Beyond the teaching component, the objective is to train future designers who are autonomous in both commissioned and research contexts and who adhere to a contemporary practice of graphic design.
+In addition to teaching time, the aim is to train future designers to be autonomous in both commissioning and research contexts, as part of a contemporary practice of graphic design.

 Internships and workshops

-During semester 8, it is recommended that students undertake internships or international exchanges.
-These must be approved with the teaching staff in order to demonstrate their correlation with the student’s profile and research project.
-The workshops offer many learning experiences through the exploration of design in practice, further development of certain mediums or insight into other fields of creation, as well as exposure to foreign languages and domain specific vocabulary during visits from international designers.
+During semester 8, students can take part in internships or international exchanges.
+These must be justified to the teaching staff to demonstrate their coherence with the student’s profile and research project.
+Workshops provide an opportunity to discover the practice of a designer, to delve more deeply into certain media or to open up to other fields of creation, as well as to confront foreign languages and the specific vocabulary of the field when inviting international designers.

 Assessments

-The structure changes according to the concerns of each semester, ranging from an exhibition, a seminar, or a discussion with a teaching faculty and / or an external guest.
-All courses are compulsory and both participation and presence are taken into account during the evaluation.
-In semester 10, during the “Rencontre DNSEP”, the invitation of a professional from outside the teaching team supplements the continuous assessment with a new perspective on the student’s productions, in order to prepare them for the DNSEP presentation.
+Participation and attendance in compulsory courses are taken into account in the assessment.
+In semester 10, during the DNSEP meeting, the invitation of a professional from outside the teaching team completes the continuous assessment with a fresh look at the student’s work, in preparation for the DNSEP presentation.

-As a part of the DNSEP, students complete a thesis which they begin writing and formatting in semester 8.
-Fostering skills in critical thinking, the student’s autonomous research in the plastic arts is an authorship opportunity to engage in reflection on the diversity of the practices of graphic design, and thus testifies to the author’s interaction with the current issues of design culture.
-The plastic arts project carried out during the degree is one of the facets of this reflection.
-Through the means of graphic design, it questions the circulation of signs, images and texts published by the student.
-The forms of this project range from print to screen, from typographic creation to scenography.
+As part of the DNSEP program, students produce a dissertation, the writing and formatting of which begins in semester 8.
+A tool for critical thinking, and an autonomous object taking part in the student’s plastic research, it is a space for writing that enables reflection on the diversity of graphic design practices, and thus testifies to the author’s commitment to current issues in design culture.
+The plastic project carried out for the diploma is one facet of this reflection, using graphic design to question the circulation of signs, images and texts edited by the student.
+The forms of this project can range from print to screen, from typographic creation to confrontation with space.

-To sit for the DNSEP, the student must obtain 30 credits in semester 9.
-The Degree consists of 30 credits: 5 credits for the thesis and 25 credits for the plastic arts examination.
+To take the DNSEP, students must obtain 30 credits in semester 9.
+The diploma counts for 30 credits: 5 credits for the dissertation and 25 credits for the plastic arts test.

-• Structure of the work (relevance of references and the articulation of knowledge, level of conceptualization);
+- Positioning of work (relevance of references and articulation of knowledge, level of conceptualization),

 Courses catalog